 Applied Technologies Inc.) for its Construction Products and Darex Packaging

-Grace opens Process Innovation Center in Curtis Bay, Maryland focused on innovation in manufacturing processes.
+Grace opens the Process Innovation Center in Curtis Bay, Maryland focused on innovation in manufacturing processes.

 Grace completes the purchase of BASF Polyolefin Catalysts business, acquiring talent, technology, and manufacturing assets.